37th Durban International Film Festival

-The 37th Durban International Film Festival took place from the 16th to 26th of June 2016.
+The 37th Durban International Film Festival took place from 16 to 26 June 2016.
 The festival included 150 screenings of feature films, documentaries and short films in 15 different venues in Durban.
 The Festiveal was opened with the world premiere of The Journeymen which took place in The Playhouse.
 Part of the 37th DIFF was the 11th Wavescape Film Festival, which showed 21 films with a focus on outdoor activities.

 Competition

 The following feature films were selected for the competition:

 The following documentaries were selected for the competition: